Quramy/electron-connect/README.md

  * `sendBounds` Boolean
 * `callback` Function

-Creates a new client with `browserWindow`.  `browserWindow` should be an Electron [browser-window](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance.
+Creates a new `Client` object with `browserWindow` and connects to `ProcessManager`.
+The `browserWindow` should be an Electron [browser-window](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance.
 Once a client is created and connects the server, the client can recieve events(e.g. reload).
 You can omit `browserWindow` in only rendererProcess.